Best Coding LLMs That Actually Work

 Integrating an LLM into your development workflow isn't just about API calls.
 You're adding a subsystem that touches your IDE, CI/CD, code search, and security stack.

-Security teams care about compliance checkboxes.
-Whether you host locally or call a cloud API, you need answers for SOC 2, ISO 42001, and data residency questionnaires.
-Best practices recommend embedding guardrail prompts and logging every request-response pair for auditability.
+- Compliance matters.
+Whether local or cloud, you'll need answers for SOC 2, ISO 42001, and data-residency questionnaires.
+Embed guardrail prompts and log every request-response pair for auditability.

 Choosing the Right Model for Your Team

-Treat these pairings as hypotheses, not gospel.
-Run pilots on slices of your real codebase to see how each model handles your naming conventions, build scripts, and edge cases.
+Treat these pairings as hypotheses.
+Run pilots on slices of your actual codebase to see how each model handles your naming conventions, build scripts, and edge cases.

 The landscape keeps evolving.
 Context windows are doubling, prices are falling, and fresh models land monthly.
-Keep an eye on the updates because you'll probably revise this lineup before your next major release.
+Keep an eye on the updates—you'll probably revise this lineup before your next major release.

 Molisha Shah